 Breast milk is usually sufficient in providing nutrition for an infant to facilitate all-around growth and development.
 Intake of a probiotic supplement is only necessary to ensure sufficient probiotic supply for both the mother and the infant.

 Mothers have to be cautious in giving probiotic supplements directly to their infants.
 Some probiotic supplements can be incompatible with their child’s digestive system and can cause GI tract irritation.

-Infants are most susceptible to diseases and infections due to greater gastric permeability caused by low pancreatic and gastric enzymes.
-To ensure safety, it is best to nourish the infant by nourishing their own body first and relying on the enteromammary pathway to pass sufficient and good-quality nutrition through breast milk.
+Infants are more susceptible to diseases and infections due to greater gastric permeability caused by low pancreatic and gastric enzymes.
+To ensure safety, it is best for mothers to nourish their own bodies first, and then pass sufficient and good-quality nutrition to their infant through breast milk.